-In that post let’s talk about one of the primary section in the daily life for each DBA this is SQL Server backup and restore tutorial.
+In that post, let’s talk about one of the primary sections in the daily life for each DBA this is SQL Server backup and restore tutorial.
 The greatest way to backup and restore your SQL Server database is to apply SqlBak.
-Using SqlBak you can be sure that your SQL Server database is in safe.
+Using SqlBak, you can be sure that your SQL Server database is safe.
 Below you can find simple SQL Server backup and restore tutorial.

 SQL Server Backup and Restore Tutorial